Arizona Vehicle Sales Tax & Fees [+Calculator]

 To calculate the sales tax on your vehicle, find the total sales tax fee for the city.
 The minimum is 5.6%.
 Multiply the vehicle price (after trade-in and/or incentives) by the sales tax fee.

-For example, imagine you are purchasing a vehicle for $45,000 with the state sales tax of 5.6%.
-You trade-in a vehicle for $5,000 and get an incentive for $2,000.
-Arizona does not charge tax on trade-in and rebates, so you would subtract $7,000 from the car cost, to get $38,000, which is the taxable amount.
+For example, imagine you are purchasing a vehicle for $45,000 with a state sales tax of 5.6%.
+You trade in a vehicle for $5,000 and get an incentive for $2,000.
+Arizona does not charge tax on trade-in and rebates, so you would subtract $7,000 from the car cost to get $38,000, which is the taxable amount.

 Calculate Car Sales Tax in Arizona Example: